 - School Signs: School signs warn drivers that a school is nearby, directing them to drop their speeds and to watch for children and pedestrians.

-When construction companies, cities, HOA’s, and other groups in Colorado need traffic signs & custom parking lot signs, Connecting Signs offers a wide range of sign solutions.
+When construction companies, cities, HOA’s, and other groups in Colorado need traffic signs and custom parking lot signs, Connecting Signs offers a wide range of sign solutions.
 Our team will be happy to provide you with consulting services, should you need them, as well as a full line of standard and one-of-a-kind custom traffic and parking lot signs for your project.
+Click here to request a free estimate on custom traffic signs.